osegbotonie/enterprise-m365-administration-lab/docs/05-attribute-to-group-mapping.md

 The organization should ensure that:

 * Employee attributes are accurate.
-* HR remains the authoritative source for employee lifecycle changes.
+* HR remains the authoritative source for employee lifecycle events.
 * Attribute changes are traceable.
+* Attribute values are standardized.
 * Group membership is periodically reviewed.
-* Access is not granted based on inaccurate information.
-* Attribute values are standardized.
 * Important groups have appropriate owners.
+* Access is not granted solely because an inaccurate attribute exists.

-Incorrect identity attributes can result in incorrect group membership and, potentially, inappropriate access.
+Incorrect identity data can result in incorrect group membership and potentially inappropriate access.

 The principle is: